JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ---

 **What file formats will you be working with?**
-*Write your thoughts here:*  raster, jp2,
+*Write your thoughts here:*  raster, jp2, qmd

 ---